NoRedInk/elm-string-conversions/README.md

 # string-conversions

 String conversion functions for Elm.
+Includes functions for basic types like `String` and `Bool` as well as complex ones like `Http.Error` and functions for building up string representations of custom types and records.

 ## Testing